Francois-v3/CDNBoxd/README.md

   },

   "varnishmetrics": {  // optional
-    "es_name": "varnish_name", define a varnish metric. varnish_name is the varnishstat entry name. es_name is the json name sent to ES.
+    "es_name": "varnish_name", define a varnish metric. varnish_name is the varnishstat entry name. es_name
+               is the json name sent to ES.
     ...
   },
   "clustersecret": secretkey of cluster, use for communication between nodes, default to httpserver.authorization.
   "cdnboxes": [ // order only matters to who am i process.
-    { "name": node's name ,
+    { "name": node's name,
       "hostname": node's hostname without final dot,
       "countries": node's country localisation, "ALL" or array of countries like [ "US", "CA" ], "continents": node's continent localisation, array like [ "EU", "NA" ].
 For NS records order, we use array of countries, then continent, then country "ALL".
 For A and AAAA records, we use continents only if no conntries are defined.
-      "proto": "http:" ou "https:", default protocol for this CDNBox (default to HTTPS), "isns": is this CDNBox is a DNS server (default to false), "cname": serve CNAME record instead of A or AAAA, (default to false), "penal": default value of global bandwith saturation indicator, default to 100.
+      "proto": "http:" ou "https:", default protocol for this CDNBox (default to "https:"), "isns": is this CDNBox is a DNS server (default to false), "cname": serve CNAME record instead of A or AAAA, (default to false), "penal": default value of global bandwith saturation indicator, default to 100.
 Will be increased if BW saturated.
       "ishttp": is this CDNBox serve HTTP (other than CDNBoxd trafic itself), "status": initial HTTP trafic status (on/off),
       "targetbw": target bandwith for this node,